 IMPORTANT UPDATE: KotahiNet’s band plan as detailed in this blog post is no longer used.
 While the reasons for choosing the band plan within 864-868 MHz remain the same, the current band plan aligns the specific frequencies used with that of the Indian market.
+Our reasoning is detailed in another blog post.

 There have been a few questions about the frequencies KotahiNet uses and why.
 This includes pointed questions and an inspection by the good people responsible for its management in New Zealand, the Radio Spectrum Management (RSM) office.